 - The lower spine can be easily strained and injured when lifting heavy objects, particularly if unsuitable techniques are used.

 - It is common for this area to receive direct trauma due to falls, car accidents and participation in sports.

 - Lumbar discs endure a lot of wear-and-tear over the years, making them prone to breaking down and weakening as we age.

 In addition to age, other risk factors for a lumbar bulging disc include a history of back injuries, a job that requires heavy lifting, lack of exercise and excess body weight.
 Being a smoker also may increase your chances of disc injury.

 If you are diagnosed with a lumbar bulging disc, chances are it will heal on its own within about six months.
 Your physician may prescribe rest, pain relievers, anti-inflammatory medication and physical therapy to ease your symptoms.
-In about 10 percent of cases, symptoms are severe and lasting, leading a physician to recommend an open-back surgery such as discectomy.
+In about 10 percent of cases, symptoms are severe and long lasting, leading a physician to recommend an open back surgery such as discectomy.

 Laser Spine Institute offers several outpatient, minimally invasive procedures—such as endoscopic discectomy—for the treatment of lumbar bulging discs and many other conditions.
 Please contact us for more information.
 We will be happy to provide you with a free MRI or CT scan review.